hepabolu/mytap/docs/about.md

 * Michael Schwern and chromatic for Test::More.
 * Adrian Howard for Test::Exception.
 * Davide Ficano for tocmd-generator.
+* Paul Campbell (@animalcarpet) for an extensive rewrite of the project.

 # Copyright and License